khaingthinthinwin-dev/skin-analysis/docs/screen/Advertisement_Management/画面項目設計書_Advertisement_Management.md

 3. **Image Upload** — Upload ad image (JPG/PNG/WebP, max 5MB) with client-side validation.
 4. **Advertising Fee Payment** — Pay the fee (stubbed gateway); record amount, status, and reference.
 5. **Admin Approval Workflow** — Approve/reject with reason; rejected ads refunded and resubmittable.
-6. **Weekly Ad Limit** — Platform-wide maximum of 5 active ads per week validated at approval.
+6. **Approval Limits** — Platform-wide maximum of 5 active ads per ISO week and a maximum of 2 active ads per merchant, both validated at approval.
 7. **Status Control** — Derived lifecycle (draft/pending/approved/rejected/scheduled/active/inactive/expired).
 8. **Soft Delete** — Delete sets `is_active = false`, retaining the record for history.
 9. **Platform Display** — Public banner carousel with announcement message for active ads.
 10. **Form Validation** — Client-side (Zod) + server-side (class-validator) validation with real-time feedback.
 11. **Internationalization** — Full i18n support for EN, JA, MY.
-12. **Responsive Design** — Mobile-first card grid layout; dialog becomes a full-screen sheet on mobile.
+12. **Duration & Responsive Design** — Date range must be 7–30 days inclusive; the mobile-first dialog becomes a full-screen sheet on mobile.

+**Lifecycle representation:** The required business flow is `draft → pending_payment → pending_approval → approved → active → expired`, with `rejected → resubmitted` as the recovery path.
+These are UI/business states derived from `payment_status`, `approval_status`, `is_active`, and the UTC schedule; they are not an additional database column.
+In particular, only a submitted ad with `payment_status = completed` may be shown in the pending-approval queue.

 ---